What is the Revenue and Rating Plan?

 - addresses other sources of revenue including user fees and charges, grants and contributions.

-We asked to hear your thoughts on our Revenue and Rating Plan and asked you to have your say on how Council distributes the rates revenue across properties within the Municipality and generates revenue from other sources.
+Our pre-draft consultation in March 2025 asked for your thoughts on our previous Revenue and Rating Plan and asked you to have your say on how Council distributes the rates revenue across properties within the Municipality and generates revenue from other sources.

 - Read the Frequently Asked Questions (see tab below).